camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/create-workflow-instance.md

 To make this point again: in a real-word use case, you probably won't manually create workflow instances using the Zeebe CLI.
 Rather, a workflow instance would be created programmatically in response to some business event, such as a message sent to Zeebe after a customer places an order.
 And instances might be created at very large scale if, for example, many customers were placing orders at the same time due to a sale.
 We're using the CLI here just for simplicity's sake.

-We have two instances currently waiting at our "Initiate Payment" task, which means that Zeebe has created two jobs with type `initiate-payment`.
+We have two instances currently waiting at our `Initiate Payment` task, which means that Zeebe has created two jobs with type `initiate-payment`.

-zbctl provides a command to spawn simple job workers using an external command or script.
-The job worker will receive the payload for every job as a JSON object on stdin and must also return its result as JSON object on stdout if it handled the job successfully.
+`zbctl` provides a command to spawn simple job workers using an external command or script.
+The job worker will receive the payload for every job as a JSON object on `stdin` and must also return its result as JSON object on `stdout` if it handled the job successfully.

-In this example, we'll also use the unix command cat which just outputs what it receives on stdin.
+In this example, we'll also use the unix command `cat` which just outputs what it receives on `stdin`.

 Open a new Terminal tab or window, change into the Zeebe broker directory, and use the following command to create a job worker that will work on the `initiate-payment` job.